2013–14 Real Sociedad season: Copa del rey

 Thanks to being in the Champions League Real Sociedad entered the second pot in the Copa del Rey.
 This meant they faced an opponent from Segunda División B or Tercera División in the round of 32.
 Algeciras was easily beaten on a 5–1 aggregate while resting some of the main players.
-In the quarterfinals Real Sociedad faced Villareal.
+In the quarterfinals Real Sociedad faced Villarreal.
 Both sides played with many substitutes in their starting lineups.
 Real Sociedad went through on a 0–1 aggregate score.
 A bizarre tie against Racing de Santander followed.
 The Cantabrians refused to play the second leg unless their club's governing body resigned.
 The match wasn't played and Real sociedad advanced to the next round.
 Barcelona awaited in the semi-finals, in a prestigious tie that was eventually won by the Catalans.
 Refereeing in the first leg was surrounded by controversy.

 Reaching the semifinals was the best performance in the cup since 1988.